Glioma is a broad category of brain and spinal cord tumors that come from glial cells brain cells that support nerve cells.

 Prior radiation to the brain is a risk factor for malignant gliomas.
 Some genetic disorders also increase the risk of development of these tumors in children but rarely in adults.

 There are no lifestyle risk factors associated with malignant gliomas.
 This includes alcohol, cigarette smoking, or cell phone use.

 Are There Different Types of Gliomas?

 Gliomas are named based on the specific type of glioma, or brain cell, affected.
 According to the American Cancer Society, there are three types of gliomas, including astrocytomas, oligodendrogliomas, and ependymomas.

-Astrocytomas make up about 35% of all brain tumors and start in brain cells called astrocytes.
+- Astrocytomas start in brain cells called astrocytes.
 Most of these brain tumors cannot be cured because they spread all through the normal brain tissue.
-Astrocytomas are usually classified as low grade, intermediate grade, or high grade, depending on criteria used by a doctor examining the biopsy under a microscope.
-Tumors that are low grade grow the slowest.
-Intermediate-grade astrocytomas grow at a moderate rate, while the highest grade, called glioblastomas, the most common adult malignant brain tumor, are fast growing.
+Astrocytomas are usually classified based on on criteria used by a doctor examining the biopsy under a microscope.
+Tumors that are grade 1 grow the slowest, while grade 4 tumors, the highest grade, are the fastest growing.